Lucas-C/pre-commit-hooks/README.md

   years they contain -- as if they used the year currently present in the license file.

+You can also use `--allow-past-years` to allow stale years to be unchanged.
+Using both `--allow-past-years` and `--use-current-year` issues a year range as described above.

 #### No extra EOL

 The `--no-extra-eol` argument prevents the insertion of an additional